deckhouse/deckhouse/docs/documentation/pages/internal/DEVELOPMENT.md

 #### kubectl

-We do not recommended using kubectl in hooks.
+We do not recommend using kubectl in hooks.
 It leads to a loss of idempotency since the hook depends on the cluster state in addition to the input parameters (that creates some difficulties during debugging/testing).
 * Use the [built-in shell-operator functionality](https://github.com/flant/addon-operator/blob/main/HOOKS.md#kubernetes) (it is fully integrated into Deckhouse) to track objects;
 * Use the shell_lib functionality (the `kubernetes::`-prefixed functions in particular: kubernetes::create_yaml, kubernetes::patch_jq, kubernetes::delete_if_exists, etc.) to create, edit, and delete objects.